moby/moby/docs/sources/introduction/understanding-docker.md

 **This translates to:**

  - No more wasting time building everything from scratch;
- - Easily save your application stack's *without* waiting 15 to 60 minutes;
+ - Easily and quickly save your application stack;
- - Share and benefit with/from the rest of the Docker community.
+ - Share and benefit from the depth of the Docker community.

 ## Docker versus Virtual Machines